games-automata-play/games-automata-play.github.io/_posts/2019-11-25-monte_carlo_tree_search.md

 Interestingly, its theoretical properties are not very good, for a simple reason: the values of $$I$$ do not (provably) accurately reflect the actual values.
 The original paper proves that the regret grows logarithmically with time (altough I could not find the original proof of this: only the short version of the paper seems to exist!).
-However, a very nice and simple example due to Coquelin and Munos (see the paper [here](https://arxiv.org/abs/1408.2028)) shows that the regret can be very very large because the algorithm may fail to detect optimal path if they are to be found among worse and worse paths.
+However, a very nice and simple example due to Coquelin and Munos (see the paper [here](https://arxiv.org/abs/1408.2028)) shows that the regret can be very large because the algorithm may fail to detect optimal path if they are to be found among worse and worse paths (and some claim this explains how Lee Seedol won one match against AlphaGo!).